The merchant service agreement outlines the responsibilities of merchants processing payments via Pinch, as well as Pinch Payments

 You will have no liability to Pinch in relation to any Unauthorised Payment order where:

-- the Unauthorised Payment Order occurs after you have notified Pinch that your Account Details have been lost, stolen or misappropriated; or
+the Unauthorised Payment Order occurs after you have notified Pinch that your Account Details have been lost, stolen or

 Incorrectly Executed Payments

 You are solely responsible for reconciling your Transactions and Payment Orders with your accounts and actual bank transactions.

 You must notify Pinch as soon as reasonably practicable (and in any event within 13 months of the relevant Payment Order) upon

 becoming aware of any Incorrectly Executed Payment Order by notifying Pinch by email to email@example.com or by phone using

 the contact details provided on the Pinch Site.